How an Identity Theft Attorney Helps ID Fraud Victims

 Since each Identity fraud victim’s ordeal is different, not all federal acts apply to every case.
 The following four Acts commonly come into play in identity fraud situations:

 • The Fair Credit Reporting Act (FCRA) – When ID fraud-related information is added to your credit reports, you have the right to dispute the information.
-You can also request the credit reporting agencies remove the fraudulent information or at least block it from your report so future creditors cannot see it.
+The credit reporting agencies are required to conduct a reasonable investigation.
+Too often, however, the credit bureaus deny claims without doing the required investigation.
+This violates federal law.
 If damaging identity theft credit information remains in your report, you might be denied a loan, a credit card, an apartment, or even a job.

-• The Electronic Funds Transfer Act (EFTA) – This Act applies to unauthorized electronic transfers in your personal financial accounts.
+• The Electronic Funds Transfer Act (EFTA) – This Act applies to unauthorized electronic transfers in your personal financial accounts, e.g. your bank accounts and your Zelle, PayPal or other “P2P” accounts.
 It is important to act quickly under this law because the sooner you dispute the unauthorized transfers the more protection you receive.
 Depending on what happened and when you notify your bank, this law requires the bank to return all or some of the stolen money.

-• The Fair Debt Collection Practices Act (FDCPA) – If an identity thief incurs debt in your name and doesn’t pay the debt, it could end up in collections.
+• The Fair Debt Collection Practices Act (FDCPA) – If an identity thief incurs debt in your name and doesn’t pay the debt, the account could end up in collections.
 The collection agency may try to make you pay for the fraudulent debt if you are unable to resolve it with the creditor.
-This law prohibits agencies from using harassing, deceptive, abusive, or unfair tactics while collecting debts.
+This law prohibits agencies from using harassing, deceptive, abusive, or unfair tactics while collecting debts, and prohibits collecting debts that are not owed by the consumer.

-As experienced identity theft attorneys, we understand these laws and how they apply to your circumstances.
-We can explain which laws protect you and what remedies are available in your case.
-We will deal with the businesses that are refusing to follow the law on your behalf.
-If needed, we will bring legal action to protect your rights and enforce the law
+Identity theft attorneys understand these laws and how they apply to your circumstances.
+They can explain which laws protect you and what remedies are available in your case.
+Potential civil liability will vary depending on the facts involved in your case.

 What Information Will Your Identity Theft Lawyer Need from You?

-To help your attorney build the best case on your behalf, gather and provide:
+To help your attorney build the best case on your behalf, a good identity theft lawyer will typically ask you to gather and provide:

 • Documents regarding the accounts that are involved in the theft.
 These include bank statements, credit card statements, debt collection notices, and credit reports.